Documentation Index

 action plus resource-specific fields.
 Learn one tool and you know them all.
 Agents can generalize across the entire surface.Full Platform Access

-All 11 resource types are available.
-Environments, simulators, datasets, benchmarks, tasks, evals, playgrounds, sandboxes, runs, and results.
+Every resource type is available: environments, simulators, datasets, benchmarks, tasks, criteria, playgrounds, sandboxes, benchmark runs, task runs, and criterion runs.
 Nothing is hidden behind a separate API.

 Organization Scoped